We may earn money or products from the companies mentioned in this post. See the Affiliates and Disclosures page for more information.

 *Once it’s in place close it off to create a circle.

-How to crochet a no stretch strap
+How to crochet a no stretch strap for bags

 Crochet desired length with your small hook.